 "Take us to the lab," the former agent told him.

 With weapons put away, the group attracted little attention as they moved through the crowded corridors of the clinic's medical facilities.
-Doctors, nurses, and technicians all had their own business to attend to as they tried to deal with the never-ending stream of patience brought in by the promise of free, reliable medical care.
+Doctors, nurses, and technicians all had their own business to attend to as they tried to deal with the never-ending stream of patients brought in by the promise of free, reliable medical care.
 Tyler, Risa, and Anje were with Dr. Margolis, so therefore Tyler, Risa, and Anje weren't worth noticing.

 The people who should have been questioning their presence were the sec-agents, only there weren't any.
 Margolis had said that the guards had suddenly gone off duty that night.
 There had to be some logical reason--pros like the Emerald Legion didn't just up and leave their assigned jobs without orders or unless it was in response to some security protocol.
 Most likely the former; "bail out" just wasn't one of the reactions trained into a good security team.
 Why clear out, then?
 There was a delivery that night, so there was still evidence to protect, sensitive data to keep out of the hands of the public, plus the normal security functions one would expect to find in a Rendak clinic (such as keeping the locals out of the pharmaceutical stocks).